Roger-luo/blog/source/_posts/yany.md

            0
 ```

-This the magic of generic programming.
+This is only possible when one is able to use [generic programming](https://en.wikipedia.org/wiki/Generic_programming) to write
+high performance program, which is usually not possible in the two-language solution Python/C++ without implementing one's own
+type system and domain specific language (DSL) compiler, which eventually becomes some efforts that reinventing the wheels.

 ## Conclusion

 Getting similar performance or beyond comparing to Python/C++ solution in numerical computation
 is easily achievable in pure Julia with much less code.
+Although, we should wrap some of the overlapping
+code into functions and call them as a better practice, we still only use less than 600 lines of code
+with copy pasting everywhere.

 Moreover, the power of generic programming
-will unleash our thinking of numerical methods.
+will unleash our thinking of numerical methods on many different numerical types.

 Experienced readers may find there may still rooms for further optimization, e.g we didn't specialize
 much common gates yet, and the loop unroll size might not be the perfect size, and may still vary due
 to the machine.

 Last, besides simulating quantum circuits, the above implementation of subspace matrix multiplication
-is actually a quite common routine happens frequently in tensor contraction (well quantum circuits are
+is actually a quite common routine happens frequently in [tensor contraction](https://en.wikipedia.org/wiki/Tensor_contraction)
-one kind of tensor network), thus more promising application can be using these routines for tensor
+(because quantum circuits are one kind of tensor network), thus more promising application can be using these routines for tensor
-contraction, however, that may require us to implement BLAS level 3 operation which is the subspace
+contraction, however, to make these type of operations more efficient, it may require us to implement BLAS level 3 operation in the subspace
-matrix-matrix multiplication, which can require more tricks.
+which is the subspace matrix-matrix multiplication, which can require more tricks and more interesting.

 ---